pawel-up/tabs-split-layout/docs/rendering.md

 ### Layout container

-Recommended setup to begin with is the following:
+The recommended setup to begin with is the following:

 ```css
 .layout {